AaravGang/Flappy-Bird-AI/README.md

 # Flappy Bird AI

-## Teach the computer to play Flappy Bird using a ML technique called Neuro Evolution
+## computer learns to play Flappy Bird using a ML technique called Neuro Evolution

 Download the code and run the `main.py` file.
 Use the `u` key to speed up training, and `d` to slow down training, so you can see better.